cbenoitp/RNU4atac_variants/README.md

 # Prediction of the pathogenicity of RNU4ATAC GenomAD variants

-These scripts allow to reproduce the analysis on RNU4ATAC variants from paper: Benoit-Pilven et al, In revision
+These scripts allow to reproduce the analysis on RNU4ATAC variants from paper: [Benoit-Pilven et al, (2020)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0235655).

 ## Prerequisites